- Translation and AI (Chinese Pathway)

 Research-led teaching

 Taught by professional translators and research-active academics working closely together, this course offers you a combination of practical experience and research-led teaching.
-The practice-based translation modules are taught by Dr Kevin Lin and his team, who bring their translation expertise, workplace experience, high-end translation standards and up-to-date knowledge of the translation market into the classroom.
+The practice-based translation modules are taught by Dr Kevin Lin and his team, who bring their first-hand knowledge, industry standards, and up-to-date market insights directly into the classroom.

 Professional development

-Our MA in Translation and AI (Chinese Pathway) is designed to help you develop the linguistic, translation, technological, business, interpersonal and other essential soft skills needed for a successful career in the language services industry.
+Our course equips you with the translation, technological, business, interpersonal and essential soft skills for a successful career in the language services industry.

-You will practise translation working from English into Chinese and from Chinese into English in small groups, guided by professional translators, who simulate real-world scenarios across a range of specialisms.
+You will practise translation working from English into Chinese and from Chinese into English in small groups, guided by professional translators, who simulate real-world scenarios across a range of specialisms (e.g., business, legal, scientific, technical and medical domains).
 With our expertise in translation technologies, our graduates are well prepared to operate in today’s translation and technology markets, adapt to emerging modes of language services provision and meet future market needs.

 Through regular seminars with guest speakers (translators, interpreters, users of language services and researchers), you will gain further insights into the profession and the latest translation research.
-Our annual CTS careers fair connects our MA students with local and international language service and language technology providers, helping you build a professional network, while work placements provide first-hand experience in the language industry.
+Our annual CTS careers fair connects our MA students with local and international language service and technology providers, supporting professional networking, while work placements provide first-hand industry experience.

 You will receive guidance on developing a professional engagement portfolio to help you build a professional CV as you study.
-This includes documenting your collaborations with language services providers (such as work placements and volunteer translation) and other extra-curricular activities (such as learning a new AI or translation tool), joining a professional association or attending professional development workshops and webinars).
+This includes documenting your collaborations with language services providers (such as work placements and volunteer translation) and other extra-curricular activities (such as mastering a new AI or translation tool, joining a professional association or attending a professional development workshop).
 You will also be encouraged to use your skills in the local community.
-For example, past students have collaborated with the University’s International Office, Surrey’s Watts Gallery and Guildford Walking Tours to produce translations.
+Past students have translated for the University’s International Office, Surrey’s Watts Gallery and Guildford Walking Tours.

 Industry links